Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Entire functions with wandering compacta

 \begin{rmk} We may always augment $Z$ to be infinite.
 However, it turns out that the proof is slightly simpler in the case where $\# Z = 2$, which is the case required for the proof of Theorem~\ref{thm:rippon}.
 So we allow $Z$ to be either finite or infinite, and discuss those instances where the assumption $\# Z =2$ leads to simplifications. \end{rmk} Let $(\zeta_j)_{j=0}^{\infty}$ be a sequence in $Z_{\BU}$ such that for every $\zeta\in Z_{\BU}$, there are infinitely many $j\geq 0$ such that $\zeta_j = \zeta$.

-Again choose a sequence $(K_m)_{m=0}^{\infty}$ of compact and full subsets as in Lemma~\ref{lem:Kn}, as well as non-separating and $2^{-m}$-dense subsets $P_m\subset \partial K_m$.
-We may choose these sets such that $K_0\subset S_0$.
+Again choose a sequence $(K_m)_{m=0}^{\infty}$ of compact and full subsets as in Lemma~\ref{lem:Kn}, as well as non-separating and $2^{-m}$-dense subsets $P_m\subseteq \partial K_m$.
+We may choose these sets such that $K_0\subseteq T_0$.
 Our goal is to prove the following version of Proposition~\ref{prop:main}.
-Recall that the domain $V_{j+1}(f)$ was defined in Lemma~\ref{lem:strips}.
+Here and in the following, we retain all notation from Section~\ref{sec:scaffolding}, including the disc $D$, the functions $g_0$ and $f_0$, the set $A_0$ and the number $\eps_0$.